TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ----

+## vNext - the next release after current (v6.2)

+* **NEW NODE** - `uib-html` - Hydrates `msg._ui` configurations

+  Uses the same code as the client library.
+Outputs HTML on `msg.payload`, removes the input `msg._ui`.
+  Optionally, can add one of the uibuilder templates as a wrapper to the input payload HTML or wrap in a non-uibuilder template

+  Why?

+  - Learn how to write your own HTML
+  - Output to a uibuilder node to save processing the _ui data in the front-end
+  - Output to a uibuilder server folder for use in your app as a static load (or occasionally changing load)
+  - Output to a file for use in an external (to Node-RED) static web server/service
+  - Output to an `http-out` node as a response to a request
+  - Output to a `ui_template` node for incorporation in Dashboard UI's

+* **NEW NODE** - `uib-save` - Easily save files to uibuilder-specific locations

+  Select a deployed uibuilder node as the "parent" and the server folder location will be set for you so that you don't need to remember it.

+  Why?

+  - Save `msg._ui` configuration data to a static JSON which can then be used to load an entire UI on page load.
+  - Save/update files that are automatically available via the uibuilder web.
+For example a static web page that is perhaps updated periodically.
+This could also work with data, JavaScript, CSS, etc. In fact anything that can be serialised or that is already a string.
+  - Use with the `uib-html` node to save static HTML files built via `uib-element` or some other flow that outputs `msg._ui` configurations.

 ## Next - these are things that need to be done

 * Changes needed for future versions of node.js (will be updating uib in line with Node-RED v3)